batouln/ML-Engineer-Assignment/README.md

 - Robust handling of Arabic dialects and English nuances.
 - Stable responses and deterministic decoding.

-This makes **SILMA-9B** the most suitable LLM for powering our REST API.
+This makes **SILMA-9B** the most suitable LLM based on this evaluation.

 ---